gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

     The pressure curve reveals large oscillations in the pressure, with the pressure alternating between large negative values and large positive values.
 These large oscillations are typical in molecular dynamics, and not a source of concern here.

 Radial distribution function
 ============================

 ..  container:: justify

-    Let us perform a 400 pico seconds run in the
-    NVT ensemble, during which the atom positions will be printed every pico-second.
-The trajectory will then be used to measure radial distribution functions and probe the solvation environnement of the ions.
+    Let us perform a :math:`400~\text{ps}` run in the NVT ensemble, during which the atom positions will be printed every pico-second.
+The trajectory will then be used to measure radial distribution functions and probe the solvation environment of the ions.

 ..  container:: justify

     Create a new input file within the *inputs/* folder, call it *production.mdp*, and copy the following lines into it:

 ..  code-block:: bw